rytis-paskauskas/MiniQttSensor/README.md

 ### SDK workflow

 The build process follows the standard workflow for the respective SDK.
-The workflows are identical for the two SDKs (for the two types of boards) except for some semantic differences (use of `make` vs. `idf.py`)
+Although the underlying build tools are different for the two SDKs, the workflows are almost identical except for some semantic differences (use of `make` vs. `idf.py`).
-For instructions on the building process, see [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#step-6-connect-your-device "ESP IDF build workflow") and [here](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/index.html#connect "ESP8266 RTOS SDK build workflow") for ESP32 and ESP8266 boards, respectively.
+For instructions of the build process, see [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#step-6-connect-your-device "ESP IDF build workflow") and [here](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/index.html#connect "ESP8266 RTOS SDK build workflow") for ESP32 and ESP8266 boards, respectively.

 Things could potentially get messy in the case of building for both types of boards.
 This project adopts several simple idiosynracies, described below, with the purpose of mitigating the issues.